openpracticelibrary/openpracticelibrary/src/pages/practice/dominating-forces.md

   * [Impact Mapping](https://openpracticelibrary.com/practice/impact-mapping/)

+  If there no context of Mission, Vision, Goals and strategies then better start off with the practices around establishing a cohesive [Means to End](https://openpracticelibrary.com/practice/means-to-end/) framework.
 whyDo: >-
   The Why is to ensure strategy, culture and execution challenges (and bright spots) are clearly identified.